19mdavenport/cs260startup/README.md

 - **Login** - Register and login users.
 Credentials securely stored in database.
 Can add sample tasks if not logged in, but tasks will not be stored in database unless authenticated
 - **WebSocket** - Multiplayer game(s) in break section
 - **React** - Application ported to use the React web framework.

+## HTML deliverable

+For this deliverable I built out the structure of my application using HTML.

+- **HTML pages** - Three HTML pages that represent the ability to login and view database content, take a break, and an about page.
+- **Links** - Each page has a header linking to other pages
+- **Images** - Logo, favicon, and a placeholder image on the about page
+- **Login** - Input box and submit button for login and register.
+- **Database** - The tasks and groups represent data pulled from the database.
+- **WebSocket** - Some of the games on the breaktime page will include websocket interactions